Is PowerPoint the first thing you turn to when you are called on to present?

 Simon Sinek speaks with passion, authority and impact

-It is important is to craft a great opening to capture our audience’s attention.
+Most presenters understand the importance of crafting a great opening to capture our audience’s attention.

 Simon provides an exemplary model for us to follow.